Illusivehacks/Link-vulnaribility-scanner-/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 📧 Contact
-For questions or support, reach out to hacksillusive@gmail.com
+For questions or support, reach out to @Illusivehacks

 vbnet
 ```Let me know if you need further adjustments or additions to the README!```